The write path is your architecture

 );

-Then a relay publishes unpublished events:
+Then a relay publishes the unpublished events:

 def publish_outbox_batch(limit=100):